 REPORT ON THE ANNUAL FINANCIAL STATEMENTS

-We have audited the annual financial statements of DZ PRIVATBANK S.A. (the "Bank"), which comprise the balance sheet as at 31 December 2018 and the profit and loss statement for the financial year ending on this date, as well as the notes containing a summary of the significant accounting methods.
+We have audited the annual financial statements of DZ PRIVATBANK S.A. (the “Bank”), which comprise the balance sheet as at 31 December 2019 and the profit and loss account for the financial year that ended on this date, as well as the notes to the financial statements, which summarise significant accounting policies.

-According to our assessment, the enclosed annual financial statements provide a realistic picture of the finances and assets of DZ PRIVATBANK S.A. as at 31 December 2018, as well as of its profits and growth for the financial year ending on this date, in accordance with the legal requirements and stipulations that are applicable in Luxembourg with regard to the preparation and presentation of annual financial statements.
+According to our assessment, the annual financial statements attached are a true and fair reflection of the assets and financial position of DZ PRIVATBANK S.A. as at 31 December 2019, and of its earnings for the financial year that ended on this date, in accordance with the legal requirements and stipulations applicable in Luxembourg with regard to the preparation of the annual financial statements.

 BASIS OF THE AUDIT OPINION